joelamos/SourceRadio/README.md

 * **cached query expiration** - The number of days after which a cached mapping from a song request to a YouTube video expires.
 This gives new videos a chance for discovery.
 * **song cache limit** - The number of most-requested songs to store on the owner's computer.
 Approximately 4.5 GB of storage required per 100 songs.
 * **min requests to cache** - The minimum number of times a song must be requested before it is stored on the owner's computer.
 * **youtube key** - A YouTube Data API key used track the requesting of YouTube data by a user.
-See [Installation](#Installation).
+See [Installation](#installation).

 ## Chat commands
 Commands are issued to TFTunes by players via the ingame chat interface.
 Commands are only recognized if they appear at the beginning of the message and start with an exclamation point.
 Italics indicates that a command has the ability to write changes to the properties file.
 This is done by appending `-w` to the end of such a command (e.g. `!queue-limit-w 7`).
-Parameters are in square brackets.
+Parameters are indicated in square brackets.
+When commands are issued ingame, brackets do not surround the arguments.

 * **!song** [YouTube query] - Used to request the playing of a song.
 This is the only non-admin command.
 * <a name="skip-command"></a>**!skip** - Skips the song that is currently playing and starts the next song if there is one in the queue.